core-wg/href/draft-ietf-core-href.md

        Remember the specific variant of CoAP to be used based on this URI scheme name.

-   3. If »cri« has a `fragment` component, then fail this algorithm.
+   3. If the »cri«'s `fragment` component is non-null, then fail this algorithm.

    4. If the `host` component of »cri« is a `host-name`, include a Uri-Host Option and let that option's value be the text string